MainShayne233/breakfast/README.md

 - Have a type spec for your decoded data
 - etc

-In Elixir, you might write the following to accomplish those goals:
+In Elixir, you might write the following to accomplish this:

 <!--- MARKDOWN_TEST_START -->
 ```elixir